Banger

 The local app and runtime evolve together, but they can still get out of sync during development, upgrades, or partial restarts.

 This is one of those details that only becomes obvious after you have lived with local services.
-Versioning the boundary is cheaper than debugging impossible states later.
+A clear boundary is cheaper than debugging impossible states later.

 What the runtime owns